pretix/pretix-docs/docs/guides/vouchers.md

 Thus, it is necessary to create a quota, add only the products in question to it, and set the "Total capacity" so that it covers the number of emails you are planning to send out.

 Regardless of whether you have set restricted availability for only one or for multiple products, it makes sense to send the voucher codes to your recipients via email.
-Navigate to :navpath:Your Event → Vouchers: and click the :btn-icon:fa3-plus: Create multiple new vouchers: button.
+Navigate to :navpath:Your event → Vouchers: and click the :btn-icon:fa3-plus: Create multiple new vouchers: button.
 This process is described in detail in the section [Sending out vouchers via email](vouchers.md#sending-out-vouchers-via-email)
 Generate the same number of voucher codes as people you are planning to invite.
 You can send multiple vouchers to the same email address using the "number" column in the list of "Recipients".